bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/install.md

 ## Installation

 To install BigCommerce for WordPress, you will need to [install and activate the plugin](https://wordpress.org/plugins/bigcommerce/) in WordPress and connect your BigCommerce account.
 If you do not already have an account, you will be prompted to create one.

-For a walkthrough on installing and activating the plugin, see [Using BigCommerce for Wordpress](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress#installation) (BigCommerce Help Center).
+For a walkthrough on installing and activating the plugin, see [Using BigCommerce for WordPress](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress#installation) (BigCommerce Help Center).

 ## Setting your channel name

-Once connected, you will set up a new [Channel Name](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress#channel).
+Once connected, you will set up a new [channel name](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress#installation).
 This name will be used to identify this specific WordPress instance in BigCommerce when checking orders or listing products.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">